xinyiwang23/5293irisrecognition/README.md

       - This funtion will be called in every function in the section Performance Evaluation below.

 ### 6.Performance Evaluation

+All the functions in this section will be called in the next section Iris Recognition below.

 #### 6.1 Function name: getCRRCurve